 • The second step is to fix and import the binding files.

-• Note: Before you import it you need to manually fix manually, that way the Preparing your BizTalk Server 2013 R2 environment for BTARN section is very important to avoid these type of problems after the installation and configuration process.
+• Note: Before you import it, you need to manually fix it; that way, the Preparing your BizTalk Server 2013 R2 environment for BTARN section is very important to avoid these types of problems after the installation and configuration process.

-• In this case to solve the problem that you need to:
+• In this case, to solve the problem, you need to:

 BTARN Send Ports

-• Check if the following BTARN receive location are running under the “BizTalkServerIsolatedHost” receive handler, otherwise you should modify it.
+• Check if the following BTARN receive locations are running under the BizTalkServerIsolatedHost receive handler; you should modify them.

-• And check if the following BTARN receive location are running under the “BizTalkServerApplication” receive handler, otherwise you should modify it.
+• And check if the following BTARN receive locations are running under the BizTalkServerApplication receive handler; you should modify them.

 BTARN Receive Locations

-• Click “Orchestrations” and check if the following BTARN orchestrations are running under the “BizTalkServerApplication” host, otherwise you should modify it
+• Click Orchestrations and check if the following BTARN orchestrations are running under the BizTalkServerApplication host; you should modify them.

 • Microsoft.Solutions.BTARN.CommonTypes.OdxTypes